Komdosh/CrackingTheCodingInterview/9-system-design-scalability/README.md

 ![12%](https://progress-bar.xyz/12)

+Note: I’ve slightly changed the rules for this section.
+The book presents problems with specific implementations, but I decided to move a bit away from that approach and instead treat the problems as system design tasks.

 ## 1. Stock Data

 Imagine you are building some sort of service that will be called by up to 1,000 client applications to get simple end-of day stock price